sprutner/slack-terraform-plan/README.md

 # Tool to notify a slack channel of your terraform plans

-## Use case: Submitting plans to #server automatically
+## Use case: Submitting Terraform Plans as a snippet to a desired slack channel automatically

 ### Requirements
 - Python3
 - Terraform
+- SLACK API Token set as a local env var.
+(E.G. SLACK_API_TOKEN=abcdefgh...)

 ### Installation
 - Install required dependencies